Custom Home Design

 The default issue is a sealed PDF, which is what the city receives.
 DWG and RVT exchange is available on request for designers, contractors, and trades who need the working files.
 Tell us what software your team uses and we will issue accordingly.

-No engineer can guarantee that a municipality will issue a permit, grant a variance, or accept a heritage or conservation request.
-What we do guarantee is that the package will be assembled to the requirements of the Ontario Building Code, the applicable CSA standards, and the documented submission policies of the city at the time of filing, and that plans-examiner comments inside the original code analysis are answered as part of the quoted fee.
-The terms cover this in section 7.
+No engineer can guarantee that a municipality will issue a permit or grant a variance.
+Every package is prepared to the Ontario Building Code, applicable CSA standards, and the city's submission policies at the time of filing.
+Plans-examiner comments within the original code analysis are answered as part of the quoted fee.

 Letters and structural reports are addressed to a named recipient — for example, a specific homeowner, lender, insurer, buyer's lawyer, or municipality.
 The letter is prepared for that recipient's use and that use case.
 Other parties may not rely on the letter without written authorization.
 This is how engineering reliance works in Ontario and is the standard the firm operates to.